wp-plugins/wp-pdf-templates/readme.txt

 == Frequently Asked Questions ==

+= I activated the plugin but can't see any difference.
+What do I do? =

+Wordpress PDF Templates works quietly in the backround without cluttering your wp-admin with unnecessary menus and views.

+To see this plugin in action, try navigating to any post or page on your site and appending /pdf to the URL.

 = I don't like the way my PDF printing looks.
 How do I change it? =

 Just copy the index-pdf.php from wp-content/plugins/wp-pdf-templates/ to your theme directory and start editing!